jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

     * re-enhancement: re-added support for `group_dn` ldap attribute to require users to be in the named group.
       This change was originally in 12.0.1 but was lost in our transition to a new repository.
       Thanks to Brian Felton for the original enhancement.
-* `chef-server-ctl` has been fixed to properly escape shell metacharacters in arguments to user- and org- commands.
+* `cinc-server-ctl` has been fixed to properly escape shell metacharacters in arguments to user- and org- commands.
 * `knife-ec-backup` has been updated with key rotation support
 * `chef-server.rb` tunables